USS Courtney (DE-1021): Service history

 Courtney was named for Marine Major Henry A. Courtney, Jr. (1916–1945), who was awarded the Medal of Honor posthumously for his heroism in the Battle of Okinawa.
 She was launched 2 November 1955 by Defoe Shipbuilding Company, Bay City, Mich., sponsored by Mrs. H.A.
-Courtney; commissioned 24 September 1956, Lieutenant Commander C.W.
-Coe in command; and reported to the U.S. Atlantic Fleet.
+Courtney; commissioned 24 September 1956 and reported to the U.S. Atlantic Fleet.

 1957

-Joining Escort Squadron 10 (CortRon 10) at Naval Station Newport, Rhode Island, 26 April 1957, Courtney operated from that port exercising in antisubmarine warfare and Convoy escort techniques in the British West Indies until 3 September.
-She arrived at Milford Haven, Wales, 14 September for maneuvers with ships of other NATO navies in the Irish Sea, visiting Plymouth, England, and Brest, France, before returning to Newport 21 October 1957 to resume local operations.
+Joining Escort Squadron 10 (CortRon 10) at Naval Station Newport, Rhode Island, 26 April 1957, Courtney operated from that port exercising in antisubmarine warfare and convoy escort techniques in the British West Indies until 3 September.
+She arrived at Milford Haven, Wales, on 14 September for maneuvers with ships of other NATO navies in the Irish Sea, visiting Plymouth, England, and Brest, France, before returning to Newport 21 October 1957 to resume local operations.
 She took part in hunter-killer exercises off North Carolina and in convoy exercises extending into the waters off Florida.

 1958 to 1960

 Courtney sailed from Newport 1 April 1958 and called at Reykjavík, Iceland, on the way to Bodø, Norway, to conduct exercises with ships of the Royal Norwegian Navy.
 She put into Antwerp, Belgium, and NS Argentia, Newfoundland, and returned to Newport 14 May.

-From 7 August to 30 September she was involved in Operation Argus, conducting nuclear tests in the high atmosphere as part of Navy Task Force 88.
+From 7 August to 30 September, she was involved in Operation Argus, conducting nuclear tests in the high atmosphere as part of Navy Task Force 88.
 After completion of the tests, she cruised to Rio de Janeiro, Brazil, from 15 to 19 September.
 Again cruising to South American waters from February through March 1959, she called at ports in Colombia, Ecuador, Peru, and Chile, and exercised with ships of the Colombian and Peruvian navies.

 NATO exercises in August and September 1959 found her calling in Newfoundland, Northern Ireland, England, and Portugal.
-Through the first half of 1960, she cruised along the east coast on a variety of exercises, including an amphibious operation with Marines on the coast of North Carolina.
+Through the first half of 1960, she cruised along the US East Coast on a variety of exercises, including an amphibious operation with Marines on the coast of North Carolina.

-From August through December 1960, Courtney participated in Operation "Unitas", the combined antisubmarine training cruise of the American nations.
+From August through December 1960, Courtney participated in Operation Unitas, the combined antisubmarine training cruise of the American nations.